mischief/anchor/README.md

 	systemctl --user daemon-reload
 	systemctl --user start anchor.service

-then add 127.0.0.1 to your list of dns servers, e.g. in `/etc/resolv.conf.head`.
+then add the docker bridge ip (e.g. 172.17.42.1) to your list of dns servers, e.g. in `/etc/resolv.conf.head`.

 ### using it